POSH

 Do not panic-message the other person.

-Do not delete evidence.
+Do not delete evidence too early.

 Do not negotiate with threats alone.